nathanrhead/code-challenges/struggle-bus/README.md

-# The Junior Dev Struggle Bus Meetup | 10 May 2021

-## Technical Interview Practice
+# The Junior Dev Struggle Bus Meetup | 10 May 2021 | Technical Interview Practice

-### Problem Domain
+## Problem Domain

 Write a function that takes in a string and a charachter and returns the number of times that character occurs in the string.

-Hint: Write the function in such a way that it can count up any given character or return null for an excluded character.

 Input: string, char
 Output: integer = num of times char is in string

-Edge Cases:
+### Edge Cases

-- Account for the difference between upper and lowercase letters.
+- [x] Account for the difference between upper and lowercase letters, treating them as the same character.
+- [x] Account for an empty string and/or and empty char argument.
+- [x] Account for a given string exactly matching a given char argument.
+- [x] Account for the case of the given string not including the given char.

 ### Sample

-> string: 'The quick brown fox jumps over the lazy dog.'
+> Sample string: 'The quick brown fox jumps over the lazy dog.'
 > Sample char: 'r'
-> Smaple Output: 2
+> Sample Output: 2

 ### Solutions